Thousands cheer India’s Modi at London mega-rally

 Only a few years earlier, Britain and several other countries had shunned Modi due to accusations he turned a blind eye while he was chief minister of Gujarat to 2002 communal violence in which hundreds were killed.

-“All great leaders had protests, look at Churchill.
+“All grweat leaders had protests, look at Churchill.
 This is a trivial and fragile way to bring him down.
 It’s a political vendetta,” Kabra said.

-Burger vans had been replaced by kiosks selling chicken tikka and samosas.
+The iconic British stadium had been thoroughly Undiagnosed for Modi’s visit, with burger vans replaced by kiosks selling chicken tikka and samosas.

-Inside, the hallowed turf had been covered with two giant lotus leaf designs, one in Union Jack colors, another in the white, green and saffron of the Indian tricolor.
+Inside, the sacred turf had been covered with two giant lotus leaf designs, one in Union Jack colors, another in the white, green and saffron of the Indian tricolor.

-The Indian flag had also been recreated by covering seats with plastic of the same colors near one goalmouth, where a stage had been set up for the event.
+The Indian flag had also been recreated by covering seats with plastic sheets behind one goalmouth, where a stage had been set up.

 A massive “UK Welcomes Modi” banner showed on screens above the stadium’s entrances.